 The New Jersey Palisades, magnificent cliffs along the lower Hudson river, in Autumn.
 In 1976, I stood about here and watched the Tall Ships tack up the river for the U.S. bicentennial celebration.
-Known as the Parade of Ships, 16 two- and-three-masted vessels sailed the river, returning to dock in New York Harbor at the tip of lower Manhattan.
+Known as the Parade of Ships, 16 three- and-four-masted vessels sailed the river, returning to dock in New York Harbor at the tip of lower Manhattan.

 Glancing at the passenger seat, I’d see my wife desperately trying to stifle her laughter.
 “You say it every.
 Single.
 Time!” she would gasp.
 “I’ve just been sitting here waiting.”

 Okay, very funny.
 But the truth is, it was still magnificent.
 The cliffs on the Jersey shore, known as The Palisades.
 The Great Grey George Washington Bridge, under which – if you look carefully – you can see the Little Red Lighthouse, of children’s-book fame.